kumarsuman1pe/SampleJavaProblem/README.md

 How do you handle exceptions in spring boots applicatons? https://medium.com/@bubu.tripathy/effective-exception-handling-6c0ce043d96f

-WHat is difference between POST and PATCH http method?
+WHat is difference between POST and PATCH http method?Here is a simple description of all:

+      POST is always for creating a resource ( does not matter if it was duplicated ) PUT is for checking if resource exists then update, else create new resource PATCH is always for updating a resource

 How do you secure REST endpoint?
 Implents JWAT token and all.https://dzone.com/articles/json-web-token-how-to-secure-spring-boot-rest-api